lyviavalentina/09031282328080-LyviaValentina-WEB-Portfolio/README.md

   * Self-description: A section where I introduces myself, my interests, and passions.
   * Biography: Details of My background.
   * Contact Information: A section where users can reach out to Lyvia for collaborations or job opportunities.

+## Accessing the Login Page
+To access the login.php page, use the following credentials:

+Username: admin
+Password: 12345
+Once logged in, users can view the portfolio page, which contains Lyvia’s professional details and contact information.

 ## Technologies Used
 * HTML